cicd-tutorials/cicd-tutorials.net/docs/tutorials/jenkins/ansible-kubernetes/README.md

 ---8<--- "docs/tutorials/jenkins/ansible-kubernetes/wait-until-service-up.sh"
 ```

 You can find the URL of the created load-balancer from the console output of the build.
-Open the application with your browser or user curl to see the application response.
+Open the application with your browser or use curl to see the application response.

 In addition, after the first execution Jenkins should have updated the project configuration to contain parameters defined in the pipeline and we can configure the image tag in _Build with Parameters_ menu.